Rovaniemi Lapland, Finland Travel Guide

 Tap water throughout Finland is safe for drinking.
 Food hygiene standards are high.

-Rovaniemi sustains a very low crime rate and appears extremely safe for tourists.
+Rovaniemi keeps a very low crime rate and appears extremely safe for tourists.

-Pickpocketing is not usual, but standard precautions apply (safeguard valuables).
+Pickpocketing is uncommon, but standard precautions apply (secure valuables).

 No specific neighborhoods show elevated safety concerns.
 Walking alone at night in the city center is generally safe.

 Extreme cold in winter is the main natural hazard.
 Blizzards may cause temporary travel disruptions.
-Fires in the forest are a hazard in dry summer periods.
+Forest fires are a hazard in dry summer periods.
 Thin ice on lakes and rivers is a danger in transitional seasons.
 Wildlife like reindeer and elk roam freely and can wander onto roads, urging cautious driving.